Hardiness Zones 1-2

 - Growing Season: 200-240 days

-Growers in Zone 8 likely live in the southern states or along any temperate coastline, experiencing mild winters and are free to grow numerous crops perennially throughout the year.
+Growers in Zone 8 likely live in the southern states or along temperate coastline, experiencing mild winters and are free to grow many crops perennially throughout the year.

 - Most of California, Florida, and Southern States